 We always have fresh water, gum, and candy and sugar-free snacks on hand too.

 FREE Guide: Learn how to earn more with our Real Estate Agent Income Guide.

 3. Get to know the whole team

 Lawyers and business managers and even personal assistants are heavily relied upon in these transactions.
 Being versatile and flexible enough to help with furniture deliveries or other items, meeting with designers and contractors during and post-purchase will also ensure that you have gone above and beyond your role as a real estate agent and the A-list client will hopefully remember you and your skillset this way.

-About the Author: Amy Herman of Nest Seekers International is one of New York City’s top real estate agents with an expertise in handling high-profile transactions.
-Her tenacity, drive and genuine care for her clients has lead Amy to be named one of New York City’s Top 100 Real Estate Agents in 2015.
+About the Author: Amy Herman of Nest Seekers International is one of New York City’s top real estate agents with expertise in handling high-profile transactions.
+Her tenacity, drive, and genuine care for her clients have lead Amy to be named one of New York City’s Top 100 Real Estate Agents in 2015.